-Declaration of intention for cooperation between DG GROWTH, EU-OSHA and EASME
+Declaration of intention for cooperation between DG GROW, EU-OSHA and EISMEA

 Communication Partnership Project

-In 2015, a new Declaration of Cooperation between the Directorate-General for Enterprise and Industry (now the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)) and EU-OSHA facilitated an official partnership with the Enterprise Europe Network (EEN).
+In 2015, a new Declaration of Cooperation between the Directorate-General for Enterprise and Industry (now the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW)), the Executive Agency for SMEs (now the European Innovation Council and SMEs Executive Agency (EISMEA)) and EU-OSHA facilitated an official partnership with the Enterprise Europe Network (EEN).